 The usual supplementary laws to this type of no ball will apply so there will be an extra run given to the batting side.
 The possibilities for dismissal are limited and the next delivery will be a free hit in one day cricket.

-No Ball for Multiple Bounces or Pitching Off the Strip
+5. No Ball for the Ball Bouncing Multiple Times or Pitching Off the Strip

-Recent changes to the Laws of cricket have introduced a separate set of circumstances where a no ball can be called.
+Recent changes to the Laws of cricket have introduced a separate set of circumstances where a no ball can be called and signalled.
 In cricket, a delivery is only allowed to bounce once before it reaches the batsman.
-If it bounces two or more times, the standing umpire shall call and signal a no ball.
+If the ball bounces two or more times, the standing umpire shall call and signal no ball.

 Separately, and distinct from a ‘wide ball’, a no ball is called if the ball pitches outside of the cut strip that has been prepared for play.
 The batsman, while standing in his regular stance, would have no chance of hitting the ball and this would be declared an unfair delivery.

-No Ball for Breaking the Wicket In Delivery
+6. No Ball if Bowler Breaks the Wicket In Delivery

 This is a relatively new addition to the list of no balls and it underlines how cricket’s laws have evolved over the years.
-If, during his delivery, the bowler breaks the wicket at his own end, the umpire shall call and signal no ball.
+For the bowler breaking the wicket at his own end after the ball comes into play and before he completes the delivery stride, the umpire shall call and signal no ball.

 This law was introduced after England’s Steven Finn had issues with breaking the wicket.
 South African captain Graeme Smith argued that this was distracting to the batsman and it was agreed that this should be classed as an illegal delivery.